matthiaaas/otto-assistant/README.md

 Now you can use the assistant by saying the default keyword "Otto" followed by your command or question.
 Wait after the keyword "Otto" for the beep sound.

 **Note**: Otto is in English by default.
 In some cases it might be useful to change the keyword to a word that's typical for your language.
+You can also change the language, see [here](#change-language).

 ### Examples